 A certificate in Television Production will be issued by the Cinema-Television Department upon submittal of an application by the student to the Department Chair and successful completion the courses listed below and application to the Chairman.
-All courses must be taken at LACC and completed with a satisfactory grade.
+All courses must be taken at LACC and completed with a satisfactory grade of "C" or better.

-Cinema 1 3
+Cinema 1 .
+3 units

-Cinema 2 3
+Cinema 2 .
+3 units

-Television 1 3
+Television 1 3 units

-Television 4 3
+Television 4 3 units

-Television 6 or 7 or other 3-unit Cinema/Television course 3
+Television 6 or 7 or 3 unit Cinema/TV course .3 units

-Television 9
+Television 9 3 units

-Television 46 3
+Television 46 3 units

-Television 48 or 49 3
+Television 48 or 49 3 units

-Television 55 3
+Television 55 3 units

-Additional Cinema/TV class or Co-Op Education classes 6
+Additional Cinema/TV class or Co-Op classes .6 units

-Total Units 33
+Total 33 units

-BEGINNING FILM & TELEVISION PRODUCTION Skill Certificate
+BEGINNING FILM & TELEVISION PRODUCTION

 A skills certificate in Beginning Film and Television Production will be issued by the Cinema-Television Department upon submittal of an application by the student to the Department Chair and successful completion of the courses listed.
-All courses must be taken at LACC and completed with a satisfactory grade.
+All courses must be taken at LACC and completed with a satisfactory grade of "C" or better.

-Cinema 1 3
+Cinema 1 3 units

-Cinema 2 3
+Cinema 2 3 units

-Television 4 3
+Television 4 3 units

-Television 9 3
+Television 9 3 units

-Total Units 12
+Total 12 units